eightmouse/Innkeeper/README.md

 * **Taiwan (TW)**

 ## Key Features
-Innkeeper brings your character data to your desktop without the overhead of a web browser.<br />
+Innkeeper brings your character data to your desktop.<br />
 * **Progression Tracking:** Keep tabs on your Raid progress, Mythic+ ratings, and World Quest completion at a glance.
 * **Gear:** View your current character equipment and profession status without logging in.
 * **Talents:** Access talent builds, perfect for second-monitor reference while setting up for a run.